-NOTE Danger of accident if the maximum permitted roof load is exceeded.
+NOTE Risk of accident if the maximum permitted roof load is exceeded.

-If the weight of the roof luggage, including the roof rack, exceeds the maximum permitted roof load, there is the danger of an accident.
+If the weight of the roof luggage, including the roof rack, exceeds the maximum permitted roof load, there is a risk of an accident.

-- Ensure that the weight of the roof luggage and roof rack does not exceed the maximum permitted roof load. - ▶ The roof rack's supporting feet must be arranged at a uniform distance from each other. - ► Mercedes-Benz recommends you install a stabilizer bar on the vehicle's front axle.
+- Ensure that the weight of the roof luggage and roof rack together does not exceed the maximum permitted roof load. - The roof rack's supporting feet must be arranged at a uniform distance from each other. - Mercedes-Benz recommends you install a stabilizer bar on the vehicle's front axle.

-Further information about safety measures can be found in the "Transport" section (\rightarrow page 168).
+Further information about safety measures can be found in the "Transport" section (\rightarrow page 179).

-Max. roof load/roof rack supporting foot pairs
+Max. roof load/pairs of supporting roof rack feet